CLOSE X

 Silent Wings Museum in Lubbock / photo: Sandra Nowlan

-Little known to the public, gliders were towed by allied aircraft into enemy territory and then silently dropped with troops and armored vehicles.
+Little known to the public, allied aircraft towed gliders into enemy territory and then silently dropped with troops and armored vehicles.
 Many crashed but most were very successful in routing the Germans.
 The museum includes a 15-minute film and several of these engine-less airplanes that played a key role in the war.

 We couldn’t leave the Texas Panhandle without barbecue so we filled up with excellent brisket at Evie Mae’s Pit BBQ in Lubbock.
 The lines are long but the free beer in tubs of ice make the wait worthwhile.